Menu

 Come here if you’re interested in just plain ole crispy fries with ketchup!
 This artisanal fry shop and restaurant only use vegetable oil for frying.
 There are multiple variations of pommes frites, but the only vegan option is to eat them plain.

-Vegan Market in Brussels
+Vegan Brussels Map

 Where to Stay in Brussels